mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/helm-github-registry-config-sync.md

     --config acm-config.yaml
 ```

-Now that we have our setup ready, let's sync
+Now that we have our setup ready, let's sync the Helm chart previously packaged and pushed to GitHub Container Registry.

 ## Sync a public Helm chart from GitHub Container Registry

+Deploy the `RootSync` in order to sync the public Helm chart:
 ```
 ROOT_SYNC_NAME=root-sync-helm
 ROOT_SYNC_NAMESPACE=config-management-system